pawan-regoti/algorithm-examples/AlgorithmExamples/Graphs/DepthFirstSearch/DepthFirstSearch.md

              S.push( w )
              mark w as visited

+OR

 DFS-recursive(G, s):
     mark s as visited
     for all neighbours w of s in Graph G: if w is not visited:
             DFS-recursive(G, w)
 ```

 ### Resources